 Why Does It Matter?

 Intoxication is the primary cause of car accidents in the United States.
 Police officers commonly use BAC to reduce traffic incidents if they suspect a person is driving under the influence.
 In the United States, the federal BAC limit is 0.08%.
 To legally operate a vehicle, a person’s BAC must be below 0.08%.
-If the officer discovers the driver is intoxicated, then they will issue a DUI.
+If the officer discovers the driver is intoxicated, then they will issue a DUI citation.

 High levels of alcohol consumption are risky and dangerous.
 By understanding, recognizing, and monitoring how much you drink, you can avoid debt, incarceration, and tragedy.
 If you realize that you or a loved one are having a hard time putting down the bottle, there is hope.
 There are several excellent addiction treatment centers ready to support anyone prepared to commit to change.
-Contact a dedicated treatment provider today.
+Contact a treatment provider today.